Annual Medicare Open Enrollment Period: October 15th-December 7th

 Ways to Compare Medicare Health Plans

 Go to www. medicare.gov and compare Medicare Advantage plans.
 Contact PCAC Member Services Toll-Free at 1-844-722-2472 to get expert, personalized help from health insurance agents who specialize in helping seniors select the health plan that’s best for them.
-If you’re satisfied with the 2015 changes in benefits and prescription drug coverage under your existing Medicare Advantage health plan and/or stand-alone Medicare drug health plan, then do nothing.
-You will continue with your existing health plan in 2015.
+If you’re satisfied with the current year changes in benefits and prescription drug coverage under your existing Medicare Advantage health plan and/or stand-alone Medicare drug health plan, then do nothing.
+You will continue with your existing health plan in the following year.